 - 1.1 Under the Localism Act 2011, the Council has a duty to promote and maintain high standards of conduct for its elected and co-opted members and have arrangements in place to deal with complaints.

-- 1.2 This Procedure sets out how the Council will deal with a complaint alleging a breach of the Members' Code of Conduct by:-
+- 1.2 This Procedure sets out how the Council will deal with a complaint alleging a breach of the Councillor Code of Conduct by:-

 - Sheffield City Councillors

 - Voting and non-voting co-opted members of the Council

 - Bradfield Parish Councillors

 - Ecclesfield Parish Councillors

 - Stocksbridge Town Councillors

-(In this Procedure the term 'Member' is used to describe a Councillor or Co-opted Member)
+(In this Procedure the term 'Member' is used to describe a Councillor or Co-opted Member and Council includes Bradfield Parish Council, Ecclesfield Parish Council or Stocksbridge Town Council where appropriate.)

 - 1.3 In dealing with complaints we will be fair to both the complainant and Member and progress matters in accordance with the timescales set out in the Procedure.
 Complaints will be handled in the strictest confidence at all times. - 1.4 The Council has a duty to ensure no conflict of interest with officers when undertaking standards investigations.
-If a conflict of interest is identified, it will be determined in consultation with the Independent Person whether the matter should be dealt with by an alternative Monitoring Officer. - 1.5 The Council has a clear and straightforward public interest test, which is used by the Monitoring Officer when considering complaints.
+If a conflict of interest is identified, it will be determined in consultation with the Independent Person whether the matter should be dealt with by an alternative Monitoring Officer.
+If there is a conflict of interest which prevent the Monitoring Officer acting, then the matter will be dealt with either by the Council's Deputy Monitoring Officer or by a Monitoring Officer from another Authority. - 1.5 The Council has a clear and straightforward public interest test, which is used by the Monitoring Officer when considering complaints.